MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbShare.md

 Specifies an optional description of the SMB share.
 A description of the share is displayed by running the `Get-SmbShare` cmdlet.
 The description may not contain more than 256 characters.
-The default value no description, or an empty description.
+The default value is no description or an empty description.

 ```yaml
 Type: String